You’re eligible to donate blood if you:

 - are 18-60 years of age

 - are an Estonian citizen or have been living in Estonia on the basis of a residence permit/right of residence at least for the last three months

 The interval between donations must be at least 60 days.
 Women are advised to wait 90 days (as women should not give blood more than four times a year).

 - you are infected with HIV or believe that you may carry HIV

-- you have had or are infected with hepatitis B or C or think that you have the hepatitis virus
+- you have or have had hepatitis B or C or believe that you may carry the hepatitis virus

 - you have taken intravenous drugs